Z5cc/robograsp/README.md

 python3 user_control.py
 ```

 For parameters modify the *constants.py* file.
+Setting *N_ACTIONS=7* deactivates rotational movements of the TCP and enables much faster training.
+To be able to run the *user_control.py* you have to set *VIS=True*.

 ## Environment